naasking/Dynamics.NET/README.md

 The functions are provided in as efficient a form as is possible, typically as statically cached delegates.

+## Generic visitors

+Never write double-dispatching logic ever again, and write visitors that can match on types which you can't modify, like System.Int32!

+Here's a sample from the test suite:

+    interface IVisitor
+    {
+        void Int(int x);
+        void String(string x);
+        void Else(object y);
+    }
+	...
+	var v = new IVisitorImplementation();
+    Visitor<IVisitor>.Invoke(v, 399);
+    Visitor<IVisitor>.Invoke(v, "hello world!");
+	Visitor<IVisitor>.Invoke(v, default(DateTimeKind));

+When the most specific method in the is exactly the type being passed in, dispatch costs only a single virtual call, so it's even faster than the regular double-dispatching visitor pattern.

+For catch-all cases, like Else(object y), some code is generated that invokes the most specific method for the runtime type, amounting to a small set of tests and casts.

+The only limitations right now are visitor methods with generic parameters, which will be integrated into a future update.

 ## Mutability analysis